decentralized-identity/OpenPgpSignature2019/README.md

 Commercial support for this library is available upon request from
 Transmute: support@transmute.industries.

+## License

+This library uses OpenPGP.js to sign and verify, as well as manage armored key encoding / decoding.
+OpenPGP.js is not modified in any way.

+[OpenPGP.js](https://github.com/openpgpjs/openpgpjs) is LGPL v3, see its [LICENSE](https://github.com/openpgpjs/openpgpjs/blob/master/LICENSE)

+It is our understanding that LGPL v3 dependencies can be included in an Apache 2 Licensed library so long as the following criteria are satisfied:

+- We state we are using OpenPGP.js and provide a link to its source code, license and copyright.
+- You can modify openpgp.js, it is in node_modules.

 ## W3C Links

 #### [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry)